 The idea is that having a dog around creates a non-threatening environment for children to read.
 Children feel less self-conscious about their developing skills in the presence of one whose skills don’t exceed their own.
 The presence of a therapy dog also encourages social interaction, which reinforce this positive setting.
 The unconditional love that a dog provides certainly helps the learning process.

 The READ program has trained over 3,500 teams of therapy handlers and therapy dogs within the United States, Canada, the United Kingdom, and other countries in Europe.
-Not only is the program helping children read but it also fostering a love of books that can encourage a love for lifetime learning.
+Not only is the program helping children read but it also fosters a love of books that can encourage a love of lifetime learning.

 A Positive Distraction